-New Bedford Whaling National Historical Park Annie Holmes Ricketson Annie Holmes Ricketson (1841-?) accompanied her husband on whaling voyages and filled journals with details about life as the lone woman aboard ship.
+Annie Holmes Ricketson New Bedford Whaling National Historical Park Annie Holmes Ricketson (1841-?) accompanied her husband on whaling voyages and filled journals with details about life as the lone woman aboard ship.
 Annie lost her newborn daughter in Faial, Azores, as well as her husband on a return trip home.
 Annie and other whaling wives endured rough seas, terrible tragedies, painful homesickness, and limited companionship of other women.
 She is represented here at the New Bedford Whaling National Historical Park, which tells the story of the American whaling industry.

 Rosetta Douglass Location near Rosetta Douglass Birthplace Abolitionist and social reformer Rosetta Douglass (1839-1906) continued a family legacy of activism that began in New Bedford with her parents, Frederick and Anna Murray Douglass.
 Rosetta delivered her most notable speech, a paper entitled "Anna Murray Douglass - My Mother as I Recall Her," as an acknowledgement of the essential part that Anna played in Frederick's rise to becoming a renowned author and orator.
-Rosetta was born at 157 Elm Street, about seven blocks west of here.
+Rosetta was born at 157 Elm Street, about seven blocks

-Martha Bush Gray 54th Regiment Massachusetts Volunteer Infantry Plaza Known as the "Mother of the 54th," Martha Bush Gray was an African American Civil War nurse who served the troops of the 54th and 55th Massachusetts Regiments in the South.
+54th Regiment Massachusetts Volunteer Infantry Plaza Known as the "Mother of the 54th," Martha Bush Gray was an African American Civil War nurse who served the troops of the 54th and 55th Massachusetts Regiments in the South.
 Married to First Sergeant William H. W. Gray of the 54th Regiment, Martha was concerned for her husband's health and wanted to be useful to the young New Bedford men during the war.
 "I am anxious to do all that I can for them, and my country also," she wrote to her congressman, and became one of the few African American women allowed to serve the troops in the field.

-Rosalind Poll Brooker (1928-2016) was a trailblazer for women in the fields of law and politics.
-In spite of polio and post-polio syndrome, Rosalind overcame every obstacle to become a tenacious lawyer and dedicated public servant.
+Rosalind Poll Brooker Rosalind Poll Brooker (1928-2016) was a trailblazer for women in the fields of law and politics.
+In spite of polio and post-polio syndrome, Rosalind became a tenacious lawyer and dedicated public servant.
 After her 1969 election to New Bedford's City Council, Rosalind stated, "I'm not going down in history, I'm going up."
 Rosalind rose up throughout her life and brought other women up with her.
-In 2005, a new public meeting room in New Bedford City Hall was named in her honor.
+In 2005, a new public meeting room in New Bedford City Hall was named

-Jennie Horne City Hall The War on Poverty initiatives of the 1960s had a dedicated New Bedford foot soldier in Jennie Horne (1920-1998).
-Within ONBOARD (Organized New Bedford Opportunity And Resource Development), Jennie rose up to become contact worker and then director of the West Central Community Center, where she initiated several programs to aid the disadvantaged.
-While at Model Cities, Jennie was involved in public school reorganization, public housing development, and improvements in relations between police and the community.
-As a member of the Mayor's Citizen Advisory Committee, Jennie helped to channel federal Community Block Grants during several mayoral administrations.
+Jennie Horne The War on Poverty initiatives of the 1960s had a dedicated foot soldier in Jennie Horne (1920-1998).
+During her influential career in social services, she worked for ONBOARD (Organized New Bedford Opportunity And Resource Development), West Central Community Center, and the Model Cities program.
+As a member of the Mayor's Citizen Advisory Committee during several mayoral administrations, Jennie helped to channel federal Community Block Grants into the community.
+Rosemary Tierney City Hall